 Skills testing also helps you identify candidates whose personalities fit the role, reducing the risk of turnover.
 As such, it’s a valuable tool for companies seeking success.

 You can explore tests like this in our test library to assess new hires and current employees alike.
-For example, you can use our 16 Types test to understand test takers’ preferences, sources of energy, and approaches to decision-making.
+For example, you can use our 16 personalities test based on Jung's work to understand test takers’ preferences, sources of energy, and approaches to decision-making.

 Register for free today to enjoy lower turnover and the many other benefits our assessments provide.